morristech/prototype-multi-regexp/README.md

 ## Basic operation

-To use RegExtractor, you need three things:
+To use this library you need three things:

 1. This library: comes in a single jar which includes shaded dependencies (so-called "uber-jar")
 2. Extraction definition: often a `File`, either stand-alone or a resource from within bigger jar; or possibly read from external storage like Amazon S3